tbenyon/wordpress_external_login_plugin/readme.txt

 To give an idea of whether this plugin does the job you need it to, here is the basic logic flow:
 1. User logs in using the normal WordPress login screen.
 2. We hash the users password with the method and salt (if given) that is chosen in the settings
-3. We do a simple SQL query to the external database to see if their username and the hashed password match a user.
+3. We do a simple database query to the external database to see if their username and the hashed password match a user.
 4. We create or update the details of the new user.
 5. We log that user in
-6. When the user logs out of Wordpress the Wordpress session ends
+6. When the user logs out of Wordpress, the Wordpress session ends

 Please note that this system is built for the login process to be a completely different login process to anything else.
-If you are looking for Single Sign On (log in to one website and you're logged in else where) you should be looking for a OAuth solution in my opinion.
+If you are looking for Single Sign On (log in to one website and you're logged in else where) you should be looking for an OAuth solution in my opinion.

 = How do I add a port to the database connection? =